ualberta-mueller-group/MCGS/README.md

 ## Versions
 ### Version 0 completed
+- `move` and `game` classes, `alternating_move_game`
 - Nim: `nim` implementation done
 - Utility class `strip` for 1xn boards
 - Clobber on a strip: `clobber_1xn`
-- Basic minimax implementation
+- Basic minimax implementation in `alternating_move_game::solve`
 - Basic test cases in files, run automatically
 - Nogo on a strip: `nogo_1xn` class
 - Simple game classes: integer, dyadic rational, up-star, switch, nimber

 ### Version 1 in progress

-- Done so far:
+#### Version 1 completed
-    - minimalistic `sumgame` class
+- `sumgame` class
+    - game-dependent `split` into 0,1,2 or more subgames after a move
+    - supports both keeping the old `game`, and replacing it after a `split`
+    - supports changes of game type, such as `switch_game` to `integer_game`
 - first experiments with sums of simple games, Clobber and NoGo
 - Current limitation: games need to be defined beforehand, cannot create/delete new games on the fly

+#### Version 1 completed - General improvements not specifically related to sumgame
-- Plan for early steps:
+- implemented game::inverse() for all game types

+#### Version 1 in progress / to do
+- performance testing framework
+    - performance tests
+    - compare with/without subgame split
-    - rewrite `nim` to use sumgame and nimber
+    - other options to compare?
 - change read from string functions to directly create sumgame

-#### `sumgame` class

-- keeps `vector<game*> _subgames`
-    - should be owner??? copy on add?
-- derived from `alternating_move_game` but reimplements solve
-    - it uses `sumgame_move` containing subgame index and move, not just `move`
-    - keeps its own `_sumgame_move_stack` with sum-level info; subgames keep their own stacks as well
-#### General improvements in Version 1 - changes not specifically related to sumgame

-- implement game::inverse() for all game types
-- created classes `impartial_game` and `impartial_sumgame`, moved some functionality from obsolete `nim` class here
+- created classes `impartial_game` and `impartial_sumgame`
+    - moved some functionality from obsolete `nim` class here
+    - TODO rewrite all `nim` tests to use `sumgame` and `nimber`
+    - TODO remove `nim` class after converting tests
+- go through TODO list, decide which items are done, to do for V1, and which we should defer to 1.x or later

+### Future: Smaller step Versions 1.x , prepare for Version 2

+#### Version 1.1 - simplification rules for `game` and `sumgame`
+    - simplify `game` G in `sumgame` S
+        - compare G with a simpler game H, replace in S if equal
+        - compare G1+G2 with a simpler H, replace in S if equal
+        - simplify games of same type in S, e.g.
+            - add up integers/rationals
+            - add ups+stars
+            - add nimbers
+        - general sum simplifications
+            - remove/deactivate 0
+            - find inverse pairs and deactivate

+#### Version 1.2 - Tools and Components for database
+- `scale` such as multiples of up, or up+star, or integers
+    - binary search to find upper/lower bounds for a game G on scale S

 ## Design Choices and Remaining Uglinesses
 #### A `move` must be an `int`
 - I tried to make a generic abstract move class, but could not implement it in a "nice" and efficient way.
-- There are some utilities in `cgt_move.h` which help pack and unpack moves from/to int
 - Plan: probably keep it this way unless I find an elegant general solution
-- Move stored in game's move stack always includes a "color bit"
-- utilities to deal with color bit and "rest" of move
-- Rest of move (after the color bit) can be further broken up
-    - Two smaller integers (first one signed, second one unsigned)
-    - A sign bit for the first part of two part move
-    - Utilities to encode and decode move from/to color, and two parts including sign bit

 #### `move_generator` objects are dynamically allocated
 - This is ugly but I could not solve it in a better way.